 Patient Care for Nurses and Other Healthcare Professionals

 Online Continuing Education Course

 4-contact-hour diabetes CEU course on type 1 diabetes mellitus (T1DM).
 Identify development, diagnosis, treatment regimens, management, and interventions to avoid acute and chronic complications.
-Applicable for nursing, occupational therapy, and physical therapy.
+Applicable for nursing, case management, occupational therapy, and physical therapy.

 Course Price: $30.00